Duet3D/wiki-content/Duet3D_hardware/Accessories/Roto_Filament_Monitor.md

 ![The Duet3 Roto filament monitor mounted in the E3D Revo Roto extruder, showing the Duet3 Roto Toolboard on the front of the extruder and the FFC connection between the filament monitor and the toolboard.](/hardware/roto_filament_monitor/duet3_rfm_mounted_s.jpg)

-The monitor installs directly into the E3D Revo Roto sensor slot, replacing the filament presence sensor (if fitted).
+The monitor is installed directly into the E3D Revo Roto sensor slot, replacing the filament presence sensor (if fitted).

 ### Preparation